cyberbiont/vscode-sidenotes/README.md

 ### Empty sidenotes

 *Empty* sidenote is defined as note, which content file is empty.
-Thay are automatically detected and highlighted.
+Those are automatically detected and highlighted in orange.
 You can use `prune empty` command, to delete these notes from current document together with content files.

 ### Migrating notes to new project

 There will be times you'll want to move your files to another project.
 If you just do it without copying sidenotes directory with them, you will  left up with broken notes.
+To manage this, `migrate` command exists.
+It:

+- scans all anchors and content files in the current workspace folder(s)
+- informs you if any 'broken' sidenotes were found
+- proposes you to specify directory in which missing content files are contained
-To manage this, **migrate** command exists.
-It scans all sidenotes in the current workspace and tries to find their content files in the directory that you specify.
-So, the proposed order of actions is this:
+- tries to find their content files in the directory that you specify.

+So, the proposed order of actions when migrating annotated files to new project is as follows:

 - you move/copy some annotated files into another project;
 - you open this project as workspace in VScode;
 - you run 'migrate' command and specify for lookup the former sidenotes folder from the project you have moved you files from.
 - extension checks sidenotes in your current workspace and copies needed content files to your new new project.
 - then you can run `cleanExtraneous` command on your original project in order to delete any content files left that are not used anymore.

+### Cleaning extraneous and stray files

+If there are content files left in your sidenotes subfolder that are not associated with any anchors in your project folder files, those are defined as *extraneous*.
+You can run `clean extraneous` command to detect and optionally delete them (extension will first report about extraneous files and then ask your confirmation to delete them).

+There's also a *stray* files category which is also covered by `clean extraneous` command in the same manner.
+Those are files(and folders also), which name does not contain valid id (that may accidentally end up in your sidenotes subfolder for whatever reason).
+Note that at this time it is prepostulated that content files are placed directly in sidenotes subfolder, so any nested folders are considered stray (so you cannot manually re-order content files in subdirectories).

 ### Other storage types (to be implemented)